 Favorite Position/Technique: Half Guard

 Leandro ‘Tatu’ Escobar Biography

 Leandro Escobar was born on the 30th of April, 1981 in the burg of Tijuca, Rio de Janeiro – Brazil.
 He started training martial arts very early in life, at the age of 5 through Karate (where he reached the brown belt), he also added Capoeira and Luta Livre (a Brazilian style of submission wrestling) to his list of activities.

-With the departure of Dedeco to the United States in the mid 2000’s, Tatu found himself teaching, pairing up with his team mate Rafael ‘Formiga’.
-On January 2008, Formiga and Tatu would join forces with Augusto Mendes (Tanquinho) and Bruno Mendes (Tank) as well as Master Alvaro Mansor to form a bigger team to which they called Soul Fighters.
-The team brought a fresh spirit to the sport, and quickly started producing hot prospects in Brazil such as Diogo ‘Moreno’ and João Gabriel Rocha.
+With the departure of Dedeco to the United States in the mid-2000s, Tatu found himself teaching, pairing up with his teammate Rafael ‘Formiga’.
+In January 2008, Formiga and Tatu would join forces with Augusto Mendes (Tanquinho) and Bruno Mendes (Tank) as well as Master Alvaro Mansor to form a bigger team to which they called Soul Fighters.
+The team brought a fresh spirit to the sport and quickly started producing hot prospects in Brazil such as Diogo ‘Moreno’ and João Gabriel Rocha.